-This is an approximation of the extent to which the infrastructure assets managed by council are being replaced as these reach the end of their useful lives.
+This approximates the extent to which the infrastructure assets managed by Council are being replaced as they reach the end of their service potential.

-This ratio indicates whether council is renewing or replacing existing non-financial assets at the same rate that its overall stock of assets is wearing out.
+This ratio indicates whether Council is renewing or replacing existing non-financial assets at the same rate that its overall stock of assets is wearing out.

-TABLE 7: STATEMENT OF INCOME AND EXPENDITURE (LONG-TERM)
+TABLE 7: STATEMENT OF INCOME AND EXPENDITURE (LONG TERM)